LordDashMe/github-contribution-stats/README.md

 ## Purpose

-Actually if you don't know Github released a feature [Github README profile](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme) (they say it a Secret Repository :smile:) and I think this project will help you to give an additional content for your Github README profile.
+Actually, if you don't know, Github released a feature called [Github README profile](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme) (they call it a Secret Repository :smile:) and I think this project will help you to give additional content for your Github README profile.

 ## Ratings